Repozirk/CarND-Vehicle-Detection-P5/writeup_template.md

         elif scale == 1.5:
             ystart = 400
             ystop = 550
-            xstart = 400
+            xstart = 450
             xstop = 1250
         elif scale == 2:
             ystart = 400
             ystop = 650
-            xstart = 200
+            xstart = 450
             xstop = 1250
         elif scale == 2.5:
             ystart = 500
             ystop = 650
-            xstart = 200
+            xstart = 400
             xstop = 1000
 ```

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+As described I searched on 4 scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

 ![alt text][image4] ![alt text][image5] ![alt text][image6] ![alt text][image6]